 Different Types of PMS

-ANXIETY affects 80% of women with PMS.
+ANXIETY affects 80% of women with PMS or premenstrual syndrome.
 They often experience a mixture of emotions along with anxiety such as mood swings and irritability.

 Beneficial Herbs: Red clover, contains Vito estrogens, brings down testosterone.
 Ashwagandha